McKesson

 Dividend

-McKesson's low dividend yield of 0.43% means it's not a strong choice for income-focused investors.
+McKesson's dividend yield of 0.43% is relatively low, indicating limited dividend income for investors.
 If you invested $1000 you would be paid $4.30 a year in dividends (based on the last 12 months).

 Source: Analyst sentiment is provided by Refinitiv Ltd, a global leader in financial market data with over 40k business clients.
 Refinitiv Ltd is an independent third party to Nemo.
 This is not advice.